Accepted: “Blurred reputations: Managing professional and private information online”

-- The portrayal of different personas online contribute to the presentation (but not the creation) of identity.
+- The portrayal of different personas online contributes to the presentation (but not the creation) of identity.

-- Online information sharing practices for reputation building and management vary according to social media platform.
+- Online information-sharing practices for reputation building and management vary according to social media platforms.

 - The management of online connections and censorship are important to the protection of reputation.

-- The maintenance of professional reputation is more important than private reputation.
+- The maintenance of a professional reputation is more important than a private reputation.

 My own use of the three platforms considered in this research (LinkedIn, Twitter, and Facebook) share a lot of commonalities with the findings in this paper.
 (Note: There are many variations, which you can read in the full paper.)

 Like most of the participants in this study, I use LinkedIn as a professional networking platform and as an electronic CV.
 I have connected with a few people from my private life, but it is overwhelmingly filled with professional contacts.
 I only post information related to my professional life there, and I am quite put off by the idea that the site even asks me for my birthday and marital status (two bits of information that I don’t feel need to be divulged on a professional networking site).

 I use Facebook as a private social networking site.
 I am quite strict about not connecting with current colleagues on Facebook (I have allowed for one exception) and only connect with former colleagues if they pass the “friend” test.
 I do not use Facebook for professional networking.
 I do, however, share some information related to my professional life on Facebook, as I find that my professional life blurs with my private life and personal interests at times.